How to Slip Stitch: 3 Easy Join & Edge Methods

 Tightness usually comes from pulling each loop too snugly.
 Relaxing the motion slightly usually helps.

-How to keep slip stitches from getting too tight
+How to keep slip stitches from getting too tight?

 The most helpful mindset is to think of slip stitch as a smooth transition stitch, not a stitch you should pull snugly for security.
 Many beginners tighten it instinctively, and that makes the next row harder to work as well as less attractive visually.
 Keeping your hand slightly softer during the pull-through motion usually improves the result right away.